pregnault/samplelim/README.md

     ## [1] 5000   28

-Diagnostics on sampling performances can then be performed using packages `{coda}`, e.g., the Raftery and Lewis diagnostics, as illustrated below.
+Diagnostics on sampling performances can then be performed using package `{coda}`, e.g., the Raftery and Lewis diagnostics, as illustrated below.

 ``` r
 coda::raftery.diag(data = sample)